Oliver S. Marshall: Biography

 Oliver S. Marshall was born in Fairview, Virginia, now New Manchester, West Virginia on September 24, 1850, to James G. and Lavinia Miller Marshall.
-He was the great grandson of Aaron Marshall, a pioneer settler about 1760 of what is now Hancock County, West Virginia.
+He was the great-grandson of Aaron Marshall, a pioneer settler about 1760 of what is now Hancock County, West Virginia.
 He attended West Liberty Normal School and graduated from Bethany College in 1878.
 He married Elizabeth Tarr on September 8, 1880; they had two children, John and Olive.
 After the death of Elizabeth, he married Nora Householder in 1890, and they had three children: Edith, Edmond, and Virginia.

-In 1896, Oliver S. Marshall was elected to the West Virginia State Senate from the First Senatorial District.
-In 1892, Marshall served as a delegate to the Republican National Convention.
-He served as President of the West Virginia State Senate for the 1899 session.
-During his term he presided over Senate proceedings that led to the passage of bills that incorporated West Virginia banks and savings institutions, established a procedure for West Virginia public institutions to report to the Legislature, and reorganized the process for the Legislature to consider appropriations bills.
+Marshall served as a delegate to the 1892 Republican National Convention.
+In 1896, he was elected to the West Virginia State Senate from the 1st district.
+He served as president of the state senate for the 1899 session.
+During his term, he presided over senate proceedings that led to the passage of bills that incorporated West Virginia banks and savings institutions, established a procedure for West Virginia public institutions to report to the legislature, and reorganized the process for the legislature to consider appropriations bills.
 He was reelected to the Senate in 1904 and 1912.

-Marshall died at his home in New Cumberland on May 19, 1934.

-Legacy

-His house at New Cumberland, West Virginia was listed on the National Register of Historic Places in 2001.
+Marshall died at his home in New Cumberland, West Virginia on May 19, 1934.
+The Marshall House in New Cumberland was listed on the National Register of Historic Places in 2001.